What is Wat Arun

 What to Photograph at Wat Arun

 This is one of the most photogenic spots in Bangkok, so bring your camera along.
+Though the following guide will get you a lot of great photos, the best photography angle for Wat Arun isn’t on the temple grounds.

 The Ferry Ride